-1. Grow The information contained in this That the public conduct of the report relates to the proposed Wellington Board whole or the relevant part of the appointment of directors to Grow proceedings of the meeting appointments Wellington.
-Release of this would be likely to result in the information would prejudice the disclosure of information for proposed appointees' privacy by which good reason for disclosing the fact that they are withholding would exist under being considered as directors of the section 7(2)(a) of the Local Government Official Information region's economic development agency.
-Greater Wellington has and Meetings Act 1987 (i.e to not been able to identify a public protect the privacy of natural interest favouring disclosure of this persons). particular information in public proceedings of the meeting that would override the privacy of the individuals concerned.
+The information contained in this report relates to the proposed appointment of directors to Grow proceedings of the meeting Wellington. information would prejudice the proposed appointees' privacy by disclosing the fact that they are being considered as directors of the economic development region's agency.
+Greater Wellington has not been able to identify a public interest favouring disclosure of this persons). particular information in public proceedings of the meeting that would override the privacy of the individuals concerned.